shuaijiang/BlogSource/leetcode_largest_number.md

-title: Leetcode: Largest Number
+title: LeetCode Largest Number
 date: 2015-03-29 18:34:55
 tags: leetcode
 ---

-#Description
+# Description
 Given a list of non negative integers, arrange them such that they form the largest number.

 For example, given [3, 30, 34, 5, 9], the largest formed number is 9534330.